wpwoodjr/plex-docker/README.md

 `http-only` runs in bridged mode and only exposes Plex's HTTP port.
 You can run one Plex server in either `host`, `bridged`, or `http-only` modes, and add additional Plex server(s) in `http-only` mode.
 Ensure that each Plex server has a unique `port`.

 Defaults to `host`.
-In `host` mode the port is always 32400.
+In `host` mode the port is always `32400`.

 #### `servername`
 The name of your Plex server as displayed in Plex.
-Defaults to "Plex Server".
+Defaults to `Plex Server`.

 #### `containername`
 The name of the container that Plex runs in.
 Defaults to `plex`.